mikro-orm/mikro-orm/docs/migrations.md

 }
 ```

-To support migrating back, you can implement `down` method, which by default throws an error.
+To support undoing those changed, you can implement `down` method, which by default throws an error.

 Transactions are by default wrapped in a transactions.
 You can override this behaviour on
 per transaction basis by implementing `isTransactional(): boolean` method.